-A quorum shall be fifty (50) Members present at a General Meeting who are in good standing, representing at least two regions, as defined in the Bylaws.
+A quorum shall be two hundred (200) Members present at a General Meeting who are in good standing, representing at least two regions, as defined in the Bylaws.

 Sixty (60) days notice to Members is required to call a General Meeting.

 General Meetings of Members shall be called in accordance with the Bylaws.

 Special General Meetings of Members shall be called in accordance with the Bylaws.